godotengine/godot-docs/tutorials/3d/fps_tutorial/part_three.rst

                         reloading_weapon = true
     # ----------------------------------

-Now we check to make sure we're not reloading before we fire out weapon.

-Also, now when we have ``0`` or less ammo in our weapon, we set ``reloading_weapon`` to true if we try to fire.
+Now we check to make sure we're not reloading before we fire out weapon, and when we have ``0`` or less ammo in our weapon we set ``reloading_weapon`` to ``true`` if we try to fire.

-Now we will try to reload when we try to fire a empty weapon.
+This will make it where we will try to reload when we try to fire a empty weapon.

 _______